The Son (TV series): Production

-Originally, Sam Neill was set to play the main character of the series, but left due to personal reasons.
+Originally, Sam Neill was set to play the main character of the series, but left for personal reasons.
 Pierce Brosnan was cast to replace him.
 The production of the series started in June 2016.
 The series was filmed in and around Austin, TX.

 A 10-episode season premiered on AMC on April 8, 2017.
 On May 12, 2017, the series was renewed for a second season.
 The second and final season premiered on April 27, 2019.